 What do most people know about Istanbul?
 It has a beautiful building called the Hagia Sophia, or ‘Aya Sofya’.
 What was once a church, then a mosque, and finally decreed a museum in the 1900s is a complicated, breath-taking holy space.
 The golden dome space is worth admiring, as are the surrounding mosaics reserved over time to depict various biblical figures.
 You find both a pulpit and a mihrab (to point out the direction of Mecca) inside the Hagia Sophia to account for its dueling religious histories.

 Beyond the Hagia Sophia, there’s other beautiful spots to see for history buffs and design fans that will blow your mind.
 Topaki Palace is something to experience first-hand to see how royalty lived their daily lives.
-There are gorgeous tiles drenched in Arabic and lots of Islamic decorations and devotions.
+There are gorgeous tiles, like that ceramic floor tile, drenched in Arabic, and lots of Islamic decorations and devotions.
 Each section brings to light a different aspect of lifestyle, from the palace kitchen and treasury to the expansive harem that once was home to the sultan’s 300 concubines.

 Current life in Istanbul is diverse and fascinating too.
 Head to the ‘Blue Mosque’ (Sultan Ahmed Mosque) to see one of the largest places of worship in the city.
 They are currently working on the dome, but it’s a rare chance as a non-Muslim to go inside (shoes off!) and admire the space.